robenkleene/design-references/houdini/tutorials/houdini-particle-advection.md

 1. Go back to the `Particle_Advection` level and select the Scatter node `scatter`.
 Set "Force Total Count: `100000`".
 2. Go back into `popnet`, select `popadvectbyvolume1` and set "Velocity Blend: `1.0`"

+## Variations

+2. In `popnet > popadvectbyvolume1`, set "Velocity Scale: `-1.0`"

+## Camera

+1. Pick an angle you like and then select "New Camera" from the camera menu in the upper-right of the viewport.
+To make adjustments, click the lock icon to lock the view to the camera.